tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 shortTitle: "Haskell dark arts, part I: importing hidden values"
 author: Cheng Shao
 tags: [haskell]
-description: "How to break encapsulation and import a hidden value in Haskell"
+description: "How to break encapsulation and import a hidden value in Haskell."
 ---

 You are a Haskeller debugging a large codebase.
-After hours of hopping around the source code of different modules, you notice some dirty & interesting code in one of your dependency's `Util` or `Internal` module.
-You want to try calling some functions there in your code, but hold on, the module (or the function) is hidden!
+After hours of hopping around the source code of different modules, you notice some dirty and interesting code in one of your dependency's `Util` or `Internal` module.
+You want to try calling a function there in your code, but hold on -- the module (or the function) is hidden!
 Now you need to make your own fork, change the project build plan and do a lot of rebuilding.
-Some extra coffee break time is not bad, but what if we tell you this encapsulation can be broken and you can import hidden functions with ease?
-Read the rest of the post to find out how.
+Some extra coffee break time is not bad, but what if we tell you this encapsulation can be broken, and you can import hidden functions with ease?
+Of course, this comes with lots of caveats, but no spoilers -- read the rest of the post to find out how (and when).

 ## Importing a hidden value with Template Haskell